-Henrik Aberg, Secretary/Treasurer
+Henrik Aberg, Treasurer

-Having immigrated to the US from Finland in 1983 I spent the next 32 years working for high tech companies in Silicon Valley, California.
+Having immigrated to the US from Finland in 1983 I spent the next 22 years working for high tech companies in Silicon Valley, California.
 After my retirement in 2005 we then moved to Salem Oregon in 2011.
 For the first couple years is Oregon I had plenty to do but was always looking for something new and fun.
 In September of 2013 I went to the State Fair and saw a bunch of old geezers demonstrate woodturning; looked interesting.
 The rain during the winter got the best of me and in March of 2014 I bought my first lathe, a Rikon 70-100 and a Benjamin's Best toolset to keep me from getting bored.
 Having played around with it for a while I felt the need for some hands-on advice.
 I joined the Willamette Valley Woodturners club and learned to know some terrific folks.
 Terry Gerros, the club president at that time, offered to help me out and I then spent a lot of time in Terry's shop trying out some of his tools and learned the basics of woodturning.
 I liked woodturning so much that I soon upgraded to a Powermatic 3520B and a band saw and many new and shiny tools.
 I like to turn bowls, boxes, salt shakers and I typically give them away immediately.
 For many of the club members woodturning is a real passion.
-For me it is a fun hobby that many times has to give way to my other hobbies, one of which which is playing clarinet for the Marion County Citizens Band.
-I currently serve as the Secretary for the Symposium and Treasurer for the Willamette Valley Woodturners club.
+For me it is a fun hobby that many times has to give way to my other hobbies, one of which is playing clarinet for the Marion County Citizens Band.
+I currently serve as the Treasurer for the Symposium and the Willamette Valley Woodturners club.